mortaas/vive_rrcc/README.md

 * buttons[11] - 8 Center up
 * buttons[12] - 9 Right up

-*The x and y values from touching the trackpad is used to find the corresponding numpad key.*
+*The x and y values from touching the trackpad is used to find the corresponding numpad key.
+The header also contains the frame_id associated with the tracked device.*

 ## Configuration